carolinecorbieres/ArtlasCatalogues/4_GROBID/README.md

 To encode a catalogue, you need to choose the train set that matches your catalogue.
 For now, we only have few train sets but you can train some more and add them here.

-You can use these train sets to process PDF or ALTO files.
-- If you process a PDF file, choose the right train set with the `_PDF` extension.
-- If you process a ALTO file, choose the right train set with the `_ALTO` extension.

 ### When to choose the trainingData_INDEPENDANTS train set ?

 If the entries of your exhibition catalogue are the same as the _Catalogue de la société des artistes indépendants_ , you can choose this train set for using GROBID-dictionaries.
 You need to pay attention to following typographical details :